There are some questions that send an icy chill down anyone’s spine.

 But, if you really want to push your career forward, it’s a good idea to set an achievable career goal of taking a more macro, zoomed-out view.
 This means focusing less on the specifics of a product feature and more on everything which surrounds it.

 How will it be marketed?

 Addressing questions like these will help you become an authority in your role.

 Let’s face it: there are certain areas of the product which get all the attention.

 More often than not, these ‘favored’ features are the ones most tightly linked to high-level strategic goals.
 But that doesn’t mean everything else is less important — in fact, overlooking other features could come at the expense of your user experience.

 To become more senior in your role as a product manager, it’s a good idea to shed light on those under-developed areas of the application and see how others respond.

-Here’s a long-term career goal that can happen for you without you even realizing it.
-If you’re truly passionate about product management, chances are you already spend time following key news sources, influencers, and the latest news in your industry.
+Here’s a long-term goal that can happen for you without you even realizing it.
+If you’re truly passionate about your product management career, chances are you already spend time following key news sources, influencers, and the latest news in your industry.